davux/huawei_wifi/README.md

 This is the original script, improved so that it looks more like Python and less like C.
+The output was also cleaned a bit, and the program can work either in interactive or automated mode.

+- Interactive mode means no command-line parameter was given.
+The program then asks for a MAC address and outputs the corresponding key and default ESSID.
+  Then it starts over until an empty address is given.
+- When one or several MAC addresses are given on the command line, the program outputs the corresponding default key and ESSID in a machine-parseable format.

-The output was also cleaned a bit, and the program accepts one or several MAC addresses as command-line parameters.
-Last of all, the program works as a Python module so that it can be used by other programs.
+The program works as a Python module so that it can be used by other programs.

 scan_vulnerable_aps.py